equalshares/equalshares-compute-tool/README.md

 ## Development and contribution

 If you wish to improve the tool, contributions are welcome.
 Consider contacting Dominik Peters prior to starting work, but you can also just open a Pull Request.
 You can also report bugs and leave feature requests using the Issues tab of this repository.

+The code in the files `pabulibParser.js` and `methodOfEqualSharesWorker.js` may be of independent interest.